 - Isn’t leadership, after all, a service that people in an organization either ‘buy’ or ‘don’t buy’?

 - Doesn’t every leader in that sense have customers – those above and those below them?

 - As in blue ocean strategy, which pursues high value at low cost to create and capture new customers and markets, isn’t the challenge of leadership to create high impact at low cost to unlock employees’ talent and energy?

 - And if employees were disengaged, weren’t they in effect noncustomers of leaders?
 These noncustomers of leaders represent an ocean of untapped talent and energy that companies can unlock much as blue ocean strategy allows companies to unlock an ocean of new demand in the market universe.

 Once we began thinking through this challenge, we started to see with increasing clarity how the concept and tools of blue ocean strategy could be laterally applied to the challenge of leadership.

-Over the last ten years we and our Blue Ocean Strategy Network expert Gavin Fraser have interviewed hundreds of people in organisations to understand where leadership was falling short and how it could be transformed to not only convert noncustomers of leadership into customers, but achieve this while conserving leaders’ most precious resource – time.
-In this sense, blue ocean leadership is the product of the constructive interaction between the theory of blue ocean strategy and the leadership reality that organisations confront.
-With this understanding of the link between blue ocean strategy and blue ocean leadership, we define blue ocean leadership as creating a leap in leadership strength fast and at low cost to release organisations’ ocean of unrealised talent and energy.
+Over the last ten years, we and our Blue Ocean Strategy Network expert Gavin Fraser have interviewed hundreds of people in organizations to understand where leadership was falling short and how it could be transformed to not only convert noncustomers of leadership into customers, but achieve this while conserving leaders’ most precious resource – time.
+In this sense, blue ocean leadership is the product of the constructive interaction between the theory of blue ocean strategy and the leadership reality that organizations confront.
+With this understanding of the link between blue ocean strategy and blue ocean leadership, we define blue ocean leadership as creating a leap in leadership strength fast and at low cost to release organizations’ ocean of unrealized talent and energy.
 By low cost here we refer to time, as time is the most expensive and limited resource of leaders.

 To find out more check out our frequently asked questions on Blue Ocean Leadership.